jeffintechv/demo-k8s/README.md

 # demo-k8s

-this is a sample / demo flask project to learn and test k8s features
+This is a sample / demo project to learn and test k8s features with python based flask application

+## Contents

+- APPLICATION-CODE-BASE :- python apps and docker files
+- APPLICATION-K8S-YAMLS :- k8s YAMLS for the above applications
+- K8S-LOGGING :- Logging components of k8s ( EFK stack )